d-DNNF Modulo Theories: A General Framework for Polytime SMT Queries: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we have introduced for the first time a formal framework for compiling SMT formulas into \T-equivalent \dDNNF{} \T-formulas, in such a way to allow polytime SMT queries.
-The approach is theory-agnostic, is independent of the target \dDNNF{} language, and can be implemented on top of existing tools.
+In this paper, we have introduced for the first time a formal framework for compiling SMT formulas into \T-equivalent \dDNNF{} \T-formulas, supporting polytime SMT queries.
+The approach is theory-agnostic, independent of the target \dDNNF{} language, and can be implemented on top of existing tools.
 In particular, compilation relies on a lemma enumerator and a propositional compiler, both treated as black boxes.
 Queries can be reduced to their propositional counterpart, and can be implemented by means of any propositional \dDNNF{} reasoner.
 We have implemented our approach in a prototype tool and performed a preliminary experimental evaluation on the benchmarks from~\cite{micheluttiCanonicalDecisionDiagrams2024}.
 The results confirm the feasibility and effectiveness of our approach.

-Remarkably, our approach inherits from propositional \dDNNFs{} one intrinsic limitation, that is, the (super)set of atoms \allalpha{} in the formula and in the queries should be known at compilation time.
-Relaxing this assumption is non-trivial, and opens interesting directions for future work, including incremental lemma-generation techniques, incremental \dDNNF{} compilation, and hybrid \dDNNF{}/SMT querying on \Treduced or \Textended \T-formulas.
-Also, we plan to investigate the applicability of our approach to real-world problems where fast on-line query answering is crucial.
+Remarkably, our approach inherits from propositional \dDNNFs{} the intrinsic limitation that the (super)set of atoms \allalpha{} in the formula and in the queries should be known at compilation time.
+Relaxing this assumption is non-trivial, and opens interesting directions for future work, including incremental lemma-generation techniques, incremental \dDNNF{} compilation, and hybrid \dDNNF{}/SMT querying on \Treduceda or \Textendeda \T-formulas.
+We also plan to investigate the applicability to real-world problems where fast on-line query answering is crucial.